Kylie Jenner Sparks Travis Scott Engagement Rumors With Massive Diamond Ring

 Kylie Jenner's entire world appears to be changing in a BIG way!

-Following reports that she is expecting her first child with rapper boyfriend Travis Scott in February, the Keeping Up With the Kardashians star is now sporting a huge diamond ring on her left hand, leading fans to speculate about a possible engagement.
+Jenner is expecting her first child with rapper boyfriend Travis Scott in February, and the Keeping Up With the Kardashians star is now sporting a huge diamond ring on her left hand, leading fans to speculate about a possible engagement.

 WATCH: Travis Scott FaceTimes Pregnant Kylie Jenner Mid-Performance